whosonfirst/py-mapzen-whosonfirst-export/README.md

 ## Known knowns

+* Something something something generate concordance lookups on the fly / at start up...

 * For some reason simply listing Al's [address_normalizer](https://github.com/openvenues/address_normalizer) library in `setup.py` causes the install stuff to break.
 I have no idea...

 ## See also